torik42/YaLafi/README.md

 - `repl`: replacement string as for \\newcommand ('*' does count as argument), or a function (see file [yalafi/handlers.py](yalafi/handlers.py) for examples)
-- `opts`: an optional list of replacement strings for absent optional arguments
+- `defaults`: an optional list of replacement strings for absent optional arguments
 - `extract`: like `repl`, but the resulting text is appended to the main text, separated by blank lines; for an example, see declaration of macro